Sailor Performs Maintenance

 |0

-This work, Sailor Performs Maintenance [Image 23 of 23], by PO3 Joseph Calabrese, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sailor Performs Maintenance [Image 32 of 32], by PO3 Kenneth Lagadi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT